dkobak/simclr-cifar10/README.md

 Personally, I prefer `KNeighborsClassifier(n_neighbors=10, metric="cosine")` for evaluation because it is quick, deterministic, and avoids all issues with training a linear readout.

-### Training for 100 epochs
+### Training ResNet18 for 100 epochs

 For smaller-scale experiments people sometimes train for only 100 epochs.
-Here I get better results with base learning rate 0.06 instead of 0.03 (this does not hold when training for 1000 epochs):
+Here I get better results with base learning rate 0.06 instead of 0.03 (this does not hold when training for 1000 epochs), at least with ResNet18 bachbone:

 |Epochs|LR|Time|Loss/batch|kNN k=5|kNN k=10|lin precomp|lin augm|
 |--|----|----|----|--------|-----------|-------|----|